sheitannn/vitall/README.md

-- We want to create an environment which allows you to browse the content and understand its origins.
+- We want to create a website which allows you to browse the content and understand its origins.

 - The digital tool we would like to create allows us to transcode the 3 main contents of the magazine into a new type of master copy – one that you can browse online.
 And experience the music itself.

-- By making this environment we want to connect the viewer/listener more closely to the person who is committing his life to creating this magazine.
+- By making this website we want to connect the viewer/listener more closely to the person who is committing his life to creating this magazine.
 We want to expose the nature of the magazine which is consequently the nature of Frans De Waard.